Ukraine in the Eurovision Song Contest: History

-Since the introduction of the semi-final round in 2004, Ukraine is the only country to have qualified for the final of every edition it has competed in.
-Ukraine has a total of 13 top-ten placements (among those are nine top-five placements).
+Since the introduction of the semi-final round in 2004, Ukraine is the only country to have qualified for the final of every edition they have competed in.
+Ukraine has a total of 14 top-ten placements (among those are nine top-five placements).
 Ukraine's participation and success in the contest has been acknowledged as a factor in the country's growing soft power and international image.
 This view is shared by Ukrainian president Volodymyr Zelenskyy, who has supported the country's continued participation following the Russian invasion as a way to promote the Ukrainian national cause internationally.

 Participation overview

 The following lists Ukraine's entries in the Eurovision Song Contest along with their result.